juergenweb/JkImagePlaceholder/README.md

 ### setYOffset() method

 Set the offset for the y-coordinate of the text shadow.
-You can enter positive and negative values
+You can enter positive or negative values

 `setYOffset(3)`